Every container needs access to basic devices, such as

 osctl ct/group devices chmod.
 To deny access completely, you can use mode

-Since we're using device inheritance, we cannot ensure that a container will have access to all expected devices when migrated or imported to another node with different device hierarchy. osctld can check only for explicitly defined devices for the container, i.e. non-inherited devices.
+Since we're using device inheritance, we cannot ensure that a container will have access to all expected devices when sent or imported to another node with different device hierarchy. osctld can check only for explicitly defined devices for the container, i.e. non-inherited devices.

 When importing a container, osctld will by default check that all required